Campgaw Mountain: History

 Before the arrival of Europeans, Campgaw Mountain was inhabited by Munsee (Minsi) Lenape.
 Evidence of the Lenape presence around Campgaw can be found in a former village that existed on the north side of the mountain, along the south bank of the Ramapo River.
 Reflecting on this Native American heritage, the mountain is named for a Lenape chief, Kum-Kow, with the name Campgaw being a modern variation of the original spelling.
 Taken literally, the syllables in the name Kum-Kow probably translate to goose-hedgehog.

 A historical account from 1834 indicates that Campgaw Mountain's summits were once under extensive cultivation.
-This would seem to explain the numerous stone walls, apparently former property boundaries, running through the woods along the mountain.
+That would seem to explain the numerous stone walls, apparently former property boundaries, running through the woods along the mountain.
 Another historical work from 1894 detailing New Jersey's forests shows that Campgaw Mountain was covered by a nearly unbroken expanse of chestnut, oak, and redcedar, indicating that cultivation along the ridgeline may have declined by that time.
 Campgaw Mountain was essentially wilderness in 1960 when property on the ridge was taken by the Bergen County Park Commission to create Campgaw Mountain Reservation.
 The park, which opened in June 1961, forced many of the Ramapough Mountain Indians inhabiting Campgaw Mountain and the surrounding area off their land.

 In addition to the development of the park, Campgaw Mountain saw the construction of a Nike missile base during the height of the Cold War.
 Installed on the mountain between 1955 and 1971, the base's missiles served to guard New York City's air space, standing by to intercept nuclear-armed Soviet bombers.
 The facility was ultimately abandoned with the advent of intercontinental ballistic missiles.

 Geology

 Campgaw Mountain formed as molten rock extruded onto the surface 185 million years ago.
-At that time the mountain occupied the northern section of an active rift valley running through northern and central New Jersey and part of Pennsylvania.
+At the time the mountain occupied the northern section of an active rift valley running through northern and central New Jersey and part of Pennsylvania.
 After the rift failed in the early Jurassic, the mountain was elevated as erosion removed the sandstone and shale surrounding the basalt lava flows of Campgaw Mountain.